garethfoote/gfoote/collections/Homepage.md

   - Teaching
 ---

 Designer working in the public sector.
 Lecturer in design and arts higher education.
 I'm currently Lead Designer at the [London Borough of Camden](https://www.camden.gov.uk/).
 Formally, Senior Service and Interaction Designer at [The National Archives](https://www.nationalarchives.gov.uk/).

-I'm also a part-time associate lecturer at the [Creative Computing Institute](https://www.arts.ac.uk/creative-computing-institute) and formally course leader of [BA (Hons) User Experience Design](https://www.arts.ac.uk/subjects/animation-interactive-film-and-sound/undergraduate/ba-hons-user-experience-design-lcc) at University of Arts London.
+Alongside this, I am a part-time Associate Lecturer at the [Creative Computing Institute](https://www.arts.ac.uk/creative-computing-institute), and formerly Course Leader for [BA (Hons) User Experience Design](https://www.arts.ac.uk/subjects/animation-interactive-film-and-sound/undergraduate/ba-hons-user-experience-design-lcc) at University of the Arts London.

 Read more [[About@#about me]].